-Homeschooling won't deprive your child of an education if compared to his or her age group studying in schools.
-Online homeschooling is yet another modern alternative where the class reaches the home of the child instead.
 Even though homeschooling is considered these days as an alternative, it was once the primary means of education in all households.
-World-famous personalities like Abraham Lincoln, Virginia Woolf, Rabindranath Tagore and Mozart were homeschooled.
+World-famous personalities like Abraham Lincoln, Virginia Woolf, Rabindranath Tagore and Mozart were all homeschooled.
 So never think your child will lose out on anything if they are schooled at home.

 Some of the benefits of homeschooling include:

 1. One-on-one teaching

 This is the biggest benefit of homeschooling: your child gets complete, undivided attention throughout the phase of teaching.
-Face-to-face teaching allows the child to receive individual attention which is not possible in traditional classrooms, where the child often has to share the classroom with many other students, all of whom have diverse needs.
+One-on-one teaching allows the child to receive individual attention which is not possible in traditional classrooms, where the child often has to share the classroom with many other students, all of whom have diverse needs.